wrightedu/Discord-Bot-Introduction/README.md

 `ping()` - You should be able to figure this one out.
 It's basically the same as `hello()`, but it sends the network latency the bot is experiencing with Discord's servers.

-### Cogs/**init**.py

-This is another instance of Python magic, so don't worry if you don't understand it.
-Basically, it makes the `Cogs/` directory into a Python module, which allows us to import all the files contained in one line.
-If you want to add a new cog in the future, put it in `Cogs/` and add `from Cogs.FILENAME import CLASSNAME` to this file.

 ## Conclusion/notes

 That's it!
 That's all there is to making a simple Discord bot.
 Now it's on you to add more commands and events and make it do all sorts of fun things.